Smart Grid Energy Research Center: UCLA WINSmart Grid™

-The WINSmartGrid™ technology uses a three layered Serviceware architecture along with ReWINS technology.
+The WINSmartGridTM technology uses a three-layered Serviceware architecture along with ReWINS technology.

 A simple explanation of the process is that the Centralware makes a decision, the Middleware reads that decision, then maps and routes these decisions to the Edgeware, where the decisions are then sent through the low-level control signals.

-The Edgeware: controls and utilizes the wireless technology networks, and creation, management, setand up of software and firmware.
+The edgeware controls and utilizes the wireless technology networks and the creation, management, set-up, and maintenance of software and firmware.
 It connects with RFID tags, motion detectors, temperature monitors, or 10X controllers on refrigerators.
-Within the WINSmartGrid™ hub, a variety of monitors/sensors are supported that the Edgeware has connection wisth in, inclng humidity, current, voltage, power, shock, motion, chemicals, etc. This hub is capable of supporting wireless protocols (e.g. WiFi, Bluetooth, Zigbee, GPRS, and RFID).
-The most efficient protocols seem to be the low-power protocols such as Zigbee.
+Within the WINSmartGridTM hub, a variety of monitors and sensors are supported that the Edgeware has connections to, including humidity, current, voltage, power, shock, motion, chemicals, etc. This hub is capable of supporting wireless protocols (e.g., WiFi, Bluetooth, Zigbee, GPRS, and RFID).
+The most efficient protocols seem to be low-power protocols such as Zigbee.

-The Middleware is the “middle man” between the Edgeware and the Centralware.
-Capable of providing functions such as data filtration, extraction of meaningful information, aggregation and messaging of data from the Edgeware, and distribution of the information to the proper destination/ web service accordingly.
+The Middleware is the "middle man" between the Edgeware and the Centralware.
+Capable of providing functions such as data filtration, extraction of meaningful information, aggregation and messaging of data from the Edgeware, and distribution of the information to the proper destination or web service accordingly.

-The Centralware: Decision making web service.
-It receives all information and determines what the best decisions are based on rules and carries out the execution of these decisions.
-Currentl,y the WINSmartGrid™ Centralware is running on a basic set of rules, whereas, it will eventually work with external intelligent services as they begin to come online.
+The Centralware decision-making web service It receives all information, determines what the best decisions are based on rules, and carries out the execution of these decisions.
+Currently, the WINSmartGridTM Centralware is running on a basic set of rules, whereas it will eventually work with external intelligent services as they begin to come online.